Brememememe/MetalHardwareRayTracing/README.md

 ## Licence

 All rights reserved.
 You may download it and play with it; please do not mirror, repackage or fork it without asking first.
-Asking usually works.

 ## Source